saakshimore/spotify-songs-analysis/README.md

 mixtape contains individualized recommendations as to which 10 songs (out of the 5k) a given user will enjoy most.
 How do these recommendations compare to the “greatest hits” from the previous question and how good is your recommender system in making recommendations?

+The code used for analysis is under `code.ipynb`.